Buying real estate in Sydney?

 Sources: NGAA, Smart Property Investment, Broker News

-3) Sydney property prices will stabilize with rising interest rates
+3) Sydney's property prices will level off as interest rates increase

 In recent years, interest rates in Australia have risen significantly, impacting Sydney's property market.